 Laurie J. Greenleaf, back row, first on the left.

 "Phis Gam's snow sculpture last week was probably the most beautiful this university

 "One of the finest examples of snow and ice sculpture.......was executed by the members of Phi Gamma Delta."

 John D. Utterback was responsible for designing and building Omega Mu's 1940 and 1941 snow sculptures.

 Laurie J. Greenleaf was a first lieutenant during World War II.
 He left the University of Maine during his junior year and enlisted in the Royal Canadian Air Force, but he transferred to the Army Air Corps and was the P-47 Thunderbolt pilot.
 On August 20th, 1944, he shot down a German Me-109 in a dogfight over Paris.
 In a previous mission, he was cited for his "outstanding courage and technical proficiency in the execution of a difficult attack upon a heavily-defended dam."

 "Outstanding courage and technical proficiency in the execution of a difficult attack upon a heavily-defended dam."

 "He shot down a German Me-109 in dogfight over Paris."

-Lieutenant Greenleaf was was shot down near Saarbrucken, Germany, on November 8, 1944.
-The Thunderbolt was hit by flak near Reifenberg, Germany, and crashed.
-Lieutenant Greenleaf was buried in a cemetery in the neighboring town of Schmitshausen, but on January 24th, 1949, he was given fully military honors and reburied in Arlington National Cemetery, section 12, grave 408.
+Lieutenant Greenleaf's Thunderbolt was hit by flak near Reifenberg, Germany, and it crashed near Saarbrucken on November 8th, 1944.
+He was buried in a cemetery in the neighboring town of Schmitshausen, but on January 24th, 1949, he was given fully military honors and reburied in Arlington National Cemetery.
 Lieutenant Greenleaf had completed 47 missions, with 117 combat hours and 88 sorties to his credit.

 “What if the space be long and wide,